 Skin allergies in dogs vary from one type to another.
-The causes also differ for dogs.
+Unsurprisingly, the causes also differ based on the dog allergy.

-Contact allergies.
-This particular type of allergy happens when a certain body part of your fur-baby gets in contact with an allergen, like harmful and strong substances like household cleaning products (bleach, fabric powders, etc.).
+This particular type of dog allergy happens when a certain body part of your furbaby gets in contact with an allergen, like harmful and strong substances.
+Examples of this included household cleaning products like bleach, fabric powders, or disinfecting spray.

-Insect bites allergies.
-Insect bite allergies take place when your fur-baby gets infested with fleas and ticks.
-Though dogs differ from their reaction to these bites, it will always end up with excessive itching, irritation, and if not given immediate attention, can lead to skin infections and worse, tick-borne diseases (we hope not!).
+These allergies take place when your furbaby gets infested with fleas and ticks.
+Though dogs can differ in their reactions to these bites, it will almost always end up with excessive itching and irritation.
+If not given immediate attention, can lead to skin infections and worse, tick-borne diseases (we hope not!).

-Food allergies.
-Most cases of skin allergies are reported to be caused by food.
-Though not all, a lot of dogs are allergic to certain food like chicken, eggs, and wheat.
-These food allergens do not only cause skin irritations to your fur-baby but also upset stomach and GI tract irritation.
+A large number of skin allergies in dogs are reported to be caused by food.
+Though not all dogs have sensitivities or food allergies, a lot of dogs are allergic to certain foods.
+Some common foods that can cause allergic reactions in dogs include chicken, eggs, and wheat.
+These food allergens do not only cause skin irritations to your furbaby but also upset stomach and GI tract irritation.

 - Excessive itching